 On October 31st 1924, World Savings Day—originally named World Thrift Day—was established to promote a worldwide initiative encouraging saving money.
 Almost 100 years later, this initiative is still extremely relevant, especially in developing countries.
-In fact, according to the The World Savings and Retail Banking Institute (WSBI), in some countries only about 10% of the population have savings accounts.
+In fact, according to the The World Bank’s 2021 Global Findex Database, in many countries where FINCA works, less than 50% of the population have savings accounts.
 However, growing your savings is an important life tool to not only invest in your future, but also your community.

-FINCA is an advocate for cultivating savings for individuals and their communities, as saving is interwoven into FINCA’s mission.
-Alleviating poverty needs to be carried out with sustainable and long-lasting solutions that will last for many generations.
-FINCA provides financial services and tools to low-income individuals in developing countries, which are not usually offered in these areas.
+As an organization with a history in financial services, FINCA is an advocate for cultivating savings for individuals and their communities.
+We alleviate poverty through sustainable and long-lasting solutions that will last for many generations.
+FINCA provides financial services and tools to low-income individuals in developing countries, where these services are not typically accessible.
 One of these tools is savings accounts.

 The Benefits of Savings Accounts and Financial Technology